-Figure 3-10: ACEmanager: Status > Serial
+Figure 3-14: ACEmanager: Status > Serial

 Field Description RS232 Status RS232 Port Status of the serial port: Enabled-The serial port is functional (default).
 Disabled- The serial port has been manually disabled.
 To enable the serial port, go to Port Configuration on page 289.
 RS232 Reserved by External Application Reservation status of the serial port: Enabled-The serial port is reserved for ALEOS Application Framework (ALEOS AF), and cannot be used for any other serial-related ALEOS features.
 Disabled-The serial port is available for non-ALEOS AF, serial-related ALEOS features.
 To reserve the serial port for ALEOS AF, go to Applications > ALEOS Application Framework > Serial Port Reserved.
-(See ALEOS Application Framework on page 352.)
+(See ALEOS Application Framework on page 367.)
 RS232 Port Mode Default power-up mode for the serial port.
 When the AirLink gateway is power-cycled, the serial port enters the mode specified by this command after 5 seconds.
 Login reverse telnet This field only appears when reverse telnet is selected as the Serial Port Mode.
 Status of login for reverse telnet.
 For more information, see Reverse Telnet/SSH on page 293.

 Field Description RS232 TCP Auto Answer This parameter determines how the AirLink gateway responds to an incoming TCP connection request.
 The AirLink gateway remains in AT Command mode until a connection request is received.
 DTR must be asserted (S211=1 or &D0) and the gateway must be set for a successful TCP connection.
 The AirLink gateway sends a "RING" string to the host.
 A "CONNECT" sent to the host indicates acknowledgment of the connection request and the TCP session is established. • Disabled (default) • Enabled RS232 TCP Persistent Connection Status of the TCP Persistent Connection feature.
-See TCP Persistent Connection on page 326.
+See TCP Persistent Connection on page 332.
 RS232 UDP Auto Answer How UDP auto answer mode is configured Disabled (default) Enabled RS232 bytes sent Number of bytes sent over serial port to host RS232 bytes received Number of bytes received over serial port from host RS232 Host signal level Status of the following parameters related to the host signal level: DCD-Data Carrier Detect-Control signal to the PC DTR-Data Terminal Ready-Used to establish a connection DSR-Data Set Ready-Used to establish a connection CTS-Clear to Send-Data flow control RTS-Request to Send-Data flow control Each parameter can have a value of LOW (signal not asserted) or HIGH (signal being asserted).
 The first three parameters (DCD, DTR, and DSR) may be helpful for troubleshooting.
 If the values shown for these parameters are not as expected: Press Refresh to ensure you have the latest values.
 Check the cable connections.
 Note: ACEmanager does not update dynamically.
 Press Refresh to view the current values.
+RS485 RS485 Status of the RS485 interface: Enabled-The RS485 interface is functional Disabled-The RS485 interface is disabled (default).
+To enable the RS485 interface, go to Port Configuration on page 289.
+RS485 Reserved by External Application Reservation status of the RS485 interface: Enabled-The RS485 interface is reserved for ALEOS Application Framework (ALEOS AF), and cannot be used for any other RS485-related ALEOS features.
+Disabled-The RS485 interface is available for non-ALEOS AF, RS485-related ALEOS features.
+To reserve the RS485 interface for ALEOS AF, go to Applications > ALEOS Application Framework > Serial Port Reserved.
+(See ALEOS Application Framework on page 367.)
+RS485 Port Mode Default power-up mode for the RS485 interface.
+When the AirLink gateway is power-cycled, the RS485 interface enters the mode specified by this command after 5 seconds.